Watch for our 2022-23 Breeding plans...coming

 within 2 weeks after the birth of the kid or it will be offered to someone else.

-We prefer your final payment is made by money order or cash.
-Please
+We prefer your final payment is made by money order or cash (Paypal is fine if

 indicate a 2nd and 3rd choice kid when you send your deposit.
 If you anticipate